eyvz2022/eyvz2022/README.md

 - 👋 Hi, I’m @eyvz2022
 - 👀 I’m interested in snakes (Python)
 - 🌱 I’m currently learning beautiful white clouds (Azure)
-- 💞️ I’m looking to collaborate on ICTE the great project team
+- 💞️ I’m looking to collaborate on anyone in the same interests.
 - 📫 How to reach me you cant!
 I am gonna find you!!! :D

 <!---